klaytn/kips/KIPs/kip-81.md

   - **StakingTracker**: A new contract that tracks voting related data from AddressBook and CnStakingV2 contracts.
   - **Voting**: A new contract that processes the on-chain voting.
 It stores governance proposals, counts votes, and sends approved transactions.
 - Accounts
   - **AddressBook admins**: A set of accounts controlled by the Foundation which can manage list of GCs in the AddressBook.
+AddressBook admin is managed in the AddressBook contract.
   - **CnStaking admins**: A set of accounts controlled by each GC which can manage the staked KLAYs and its voter account.
-Every CnStakingV2 contract can have different set of admins.
+CnStaking admins are managed in the respective CnStakingV2 contracts.
+Note that every CnStakingV2 contract have different set of admins.
   - **Voter account**: An account controlled by each GC which can cast on-chain votes.
 But this account cannot withdraw KLAYs from CnStakingV2 contracts.
+Voter account is appointed at CnStakingV2 contracts of the respective GC member.
   - **Secretariat account**: An account controlled by the Foundation which can propose and execute on-chain governance proposals.
+Secretariat account is managed in the Voting contract.

 ![contracts and accounts](../assets/kip-81/smart_contract_relation.png)